hackerb9/vt340test/apl/charset/IR-68-to-Unicode.txt.md

 # Notes on Unicode's mapping table from IR-68

-This document refers to [Unicode's IR-68-to-Unicode.txt][Uni68] mapping table, last changed in 2020.
+This document refers to [Unicode's APL-ISO-IR-68.TXT][Uni68] mapping table, last changed in 2020.
 [IR-68][IR68] is the pre-Unicode standard for encoding of APL characters.

 [Uni68]: https://www.unicode.org/Public/MAPPINGS/VENDORS/MISC/APL-ISO-IR-68.TXT "Unicode's old IR-68 mapping, 2020-07-17 22:58:00 GMT."

-There appear to be some mistakes in Unicode's chart.
+There appear to be some mistakes in Unicode's map.

 ## 1. `_` + `A`  = ?